MV Hebrides: Layout

 MV Hebrides design is very similar to that of the of 1998.
 There is an increased amount of open deck space, the majority of it being covered.
 She was the first vessel of the fleet to be equipped with a Marine Evacuation System of inflatable chutes leading to large liferafts in place of conventional lifeboats.
 Following simulations and the success of the Clansman’s design, her hull incorporates fewer gaps for water to escape from the car deck.

 The Hebrides loads vehicles via a stern ramp at Uig and through the bow at the two Outer Isles ports.
 Like the Clansman, there is an open stern, allowing her to carry hazardous goods whilst still carrying foot passengers.
 The car deck has room for approximately 80 cars.
 A mezzanine deck on the starboard side can be raised or lowered to allow loading of eighteen more cars.

 The entrance lobby has the shop and information desk.
 Forward are a lounge and Mariners Cafeteria at the bow.
 Aft is the Chieftain Bar and open deck area.
 On the deck above are an observation lounge at the bow, crew accommodation and further open deck.

 Service

-MV Hebrides is normally found sailing from Uig on Skye to Tarbert and Lochmaddy, and rarely sailed anywhere else in her early service life.
-One notable exception was during closure of the Uig linkspan, when she sailed from Ullapool for a week or so.
-At the time she was in company with which was relieving on the Ullapool crossing.
-Similarly, when the linkspan at Lochmaddy was closed for repairs, Hebrides used the facilities at Lochboisdale in South Uist.
-During the spring of 2007 the ship was converted to burn oil, and was trialled on the Oban to Coll, Tiree and Barra and South Uist services.
-Her sister, Clansman, soon returned, and Hebrides spent another five years never deviating from her route except for her annual overhaul, which was usually done either at Greenock, Aberdeen, Leith or Birkenhead.